 Moreover, you can find this process in indigenous cultures around the world.
 The process comes from a diverse body of knowledge we know as Shamanism.

 In many ancient traditions, reality has four levels or planes.
 There are three levels of non-ordinary reality.
 These are the upper, lower, and middle worlds.
 Then, we have the default plane of ordinary reality where we start our journey of life.
-The Shamanic Journey or Guided Meditation is a repeatable process that allows us to reach these other states of awareness.

 Additionally, “non-ordinary” reality gives us access to other spirit beings.
 These spirit guides are those who help us understand our spiritual journey.
 The goal of your first journey is to meet these beings who will help.